 I translate into English from Arabic, German and Russian.
-I have translated or co-translated over 30 books for children and adults.
+I have translated or co-translated over 30 books, including graphic novels, fiction and nonfiction for adults and young people.
 My published and forthcoming translations are listed below by genre.

 Children’s and Young Adult